jacobdensford/jacobdensford.com/pages/adventure-planning.md

 ## Heroes First

-Refamiliarize yourself with the heroes before you start planning the adventure.
+Refamiliarize yourself with the heroes, what they've done, and what they plan to do before you start planning the adventure.
 Note their unique abilities.
 Be aware of their personality traits, ideals, bonds, and flaws.
 Keep their goals in mind.
-Build an adventure that's uniquely designed with them in mind.
+Review any notes you took during the previous session, especially any that pertain to the heroes.
+Build an adventure that's uniquely designed with the heroes in mind.

-## Questions
+## Brainstorm

-Prepare a few questions to ask the heroes, at least one for each, to get their roleplaying minds working.
+Brainstorm about a page worth of notes.
+Where might the heroes go next?
+What might they find?
+Who might they meet?
+What challenges could they face?

 ## Theme

 Decide on a theme for the adventure.
 Let that theme, as well as the heroes you just reviewed, inform the rest of the decisions you make.

+## Questions

+Prepare a few questions to ask the heroes, at least one for each, to get their roleplaying minds working.

 ## Adventure Hook

 Start strong with an adventure hook that is introduced in a compelling way.
 This will be the most outlined scene in the adventure because you are in control of how the session starts.
+Decide on the location and list some complications, discoveries, moments, NPCs, etc.

 ## Scenes